cs3org/wopiserver/README.md

 ### Test using the Microsoft WOPI validator test suite

-This is work in progress.
 Refer to [these notes](test/wopi-validator.md).
+Microsoft also provides a graphical version of the test suite as part of their Office 365 offer, which is also supported via the Reva open-in-app workflow.

 ## Run the WOPI server locally for development purposes